liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/resolving-cnfe-and-cdnfe-in-osgi-bundles.markdown

 1. The missing class belongs to a module dependency that's an OSGi module.
 2. The missing class belongs to a module dependency that's *not* an OSGi module.
-3. The missing class belongs to a global library, either at the @product@ web app scope or the application server scope.
+3. The missing class belongs to a global library, either at the @sharepoint@ web app scope or the application server scope.
 4. The missing class belongs to a Java runtime package.